okta/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 {% img blog/cryptocurrency-pwa/home-with-logout.png alt:"Home page with logout button" width:"800" %}{: .center-image }

-If you click on the button, you'll likely get an `illegal_post_logout_redirect_uri` error.
-To fix this, log in to the Okta Developer Console.
-Click on **Applications** > **Crypto PWA** > **General**.
-Click the **Edit** button and add `http://localhost:8100` and `https://<name-of-your-choosing>.firebaseapp.com` as **Logout redirect URIs**.
-Now logout should work as expected.

 ### Deploy to Firebase and Test with Lighthouse

-If you'd like to deploy your PWA to [Firebase](https://firebase.google.com/), see [Hosting an Ionic PWA with Firebase Hosting](https://www.joshmorony.com/hosting-an-ionic-pwa-with-firebase-hosting/).
+If you'd like to deploy your app to [Firebase](https://firebase.google.com/), log in to your account, go to the console, and create a new project.
+On the project overview screen, scroll to **Hosting** card, and click **Get Started**.
 Once you've completed the steps, you should be able to run the following commands to deploy your app.

 ```bash
 npm run ionic:build --prod
 firebase deploy
 ```

-I deployed mine to <https://cryptopwa-oidc.firebaseapp.com> and was received a [Lighthouse](https://developers.google.com/web/tools/lighthouse/) score of 91.
+I deployed mine to <https://cryptopwa-oidc.firebaseapp.com> and received a [Lighthouse](https://developers.google.com/web/tools/lighthouse/) score of 91.
+Lighthouse is an automated tool for auditing the quality of web pages.
+You can run it against any web page to see audits for performance, accessibility, progressive web apps, and more.

 {% img blog/cryptocurrency-pwa/lighthouse-score-okta1.png alt:"Lighthouse Score: 91" width:"800" %}{: .center-image }